frshipley/nba_predictions/README.md

 - `predict.py`
 - `organize_altair_data.py`

-The above should all be run as a `cron` job (as soon as I figure out how)

-After the logs are all created, you can see past performances by player plotted in `past_performances.ipynb`
+After the logs are all created, you can use the interactive charts in `interactive_charts.ipynb`